 Pyle Center, Madison, WI

-A program of concurrent sessions will be offered throughout Friday and Saturday, interspersed with four plenary presentations by local and national activists, artists, scholars, and educators.
+A program of concurrent sessions will be offered throughout Friday and Saturday, interspersed with keynote and plenary presentations by local and national activists, artists, scholars, and educators.
 These presentations are free and open to the public, however, registration is required.
 Please do so here.

 Past Wisconsin Women and Gender Studies conference programs.